Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 - He doesn't want the deed for himself, but he'd like to join the PC in rebuilding the manor.
 - He has connections in the city.

+If the Player will let him, Tallis comes inside, taking a look at the state of the manor.
+He notes that it's seen better days and that they have no food for lunch.

+## Payment is Due
+When it gets dark, Simon will note that they should go outside and wait for Felter's men.
+After 10 minutes or so, a carriage arrives.

+> A carriage parks in the front of the gate and in it are three men, two beefy dwarves and Felter himself.
+He smiles at you.
+"Hello again, my friend.
+I wanted to see the Silentspire mansion myself."
+He looks at Tallis.
+"Ah, it's good to see you, too."
+>
+> Tallis smiles.
+"Always a pleasure, Felter."

+Tallis will invite the men inside as if he owns the place, and show them to the wine cellar.
+While the two men carry the first barrel to the carriage, Felter will hand a coin pouch with the agreed amount to the PC.

+> "How much is he paying you?
+Let me see."
+Tallis politely takes the pouch and pours its contents on the nearby cabinet.
+He counts the gold.
+As he finishes, he looks at Felter and smiles mischievously.
+"Oh, please.
+You can do better than that."
+>
+> Felter smiles and turns to you.
+"You keep good company."
+He reaches for his pocket and produces a single platinum piece, putting it in your hand.
+"Here, for your new home."

+The two dwarves return and go straight to cellar, emerging with another barrel shortly after.

 # Appendix A